Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Four good reasons for a good mood right there.
 Then there was “second” breakfast at Dad and Jess’ place, which was always a highlight of the week.

 It wasn’t usually a chance to meet new people, though.
-Today was an exception---Ava had more company than just Hannah today.
+Today was an exception - Ava had more company than just Hannah today.
 She’d brought along her long-overdue new boyfriend.

 “You must be Tech Sergeant Arés.”